AmigaMaster/Simple-Game-Solutions/solutions/E/Elroy and the Aliens-EN.md

     - As soon as you insert the correct tablet, something happens
     - You can try keep doing this but have a look at the symbols
     - Tablet for first slot has one circle
-    - Tablet for 2nd slot has two circles etc.
+    - Tablet for 2nd slot has two unconnected circles
+    - 3rd slot has 3 circles, etc.
     - Slot 6 is the exception, where the symbol consists of two connected circles
 - USE `Crystal` on Monolith
   - Now there is a red, blue and green beam